 Brown, Buehler and the race for governor

-Here are the specifics on where he stands on the issues:
+Here are the specifics on where she stands on the issues:

 Housing and homelessness

-He also opposed a proposal by Brown to prohibit the transfer of a firearm for 10 business days if Oregon State Police are unable to determine whether the recipient is eligible to receive the weapon.
+Next year, Brown plans to again introduce failed legislation to prohibit transfer of a firearm for 10 business days if Oregon State Police are unable to determine whether the recipient is eligible to receive the weapon.
 The proposal is known as closing the "Charleston loophole."
 She supports raising the legal age from 18 to 21 to purchase an assault rifle and a ban on bump stocks.

-He voted for the state's Low Carbon Fuels Standard to reduce the intensity of carbon in fuel in 2015 and for a statewide plan to gradually abandon coal-generated electricity in 2016.
+She also was a player in passing the state's Low Carbon Fuels Standard to reduce the intensity of carbon in fuel and the statewide plan to gradually abandon coal-generated electricity.

 Public Employees Retirement System